 Certificates will be posted to teachers of bronze, silver and gold winning students at the start of the 2017 autumn term.

 Top winning students in 2017 will be invited to attend an awards ceremony in London on Friday 7th July 2017.
+Gold winning students will be invited to take part in a special Field Studies Council run training day in London to learn about the Ecology of a London Park.

 Each school is eligible for two free places in the competition.
 Stepped fees are applied for each additional student entered, up to a maximum of £150.
-Registration will open in March 2017.

 For more information about the competition, please visit the Intermediate Biology Olympiad website.